Michael Talia

 Michael Talia (born 11 February 1993) is a former professional Australian rules footballer who played for the Western Bulldogs and Sydney Swans in the Australian Football League (AFL).
 He is the brother of Daniel Talia.
 Michael is the grandson of Harvey Stevens, a former Footscray player leading the club to their first premiership in 1954.
 His great-grandfather, Arthur Stevens, also played for Footscray.

+He played junior football for Greenvale in the Essendon District Football League and attended Assumption College in Kilmore.